19 Jan 2017

 Changchun (Jilin) City Information

 Changchun, the provincial capital of Jilin, is located at the centre of the province.
-It is designated as one of the regional logistic hubs in China.
+It is designated as a national hub in MOFCOM’s development plan (2015-2020) of distributive trade and logistics.
 Four highways connect the city with major domestic cities such as Shenyang, Harbin and Yingkou.
 The Beijing-Harbin Railway also runs through the city.
 Changchun Longjia International Airport provides flights domestically and internationally.

 Changchun is dubbed the “City of Science and Technology” because of its 36 universities and colleges, and 98 scientific institutes.
 Among them, the most renowned are Jilin University, Changchun University, and the Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP).

 Changchun is known locally as the “City of Automobiles”, indicating the significance of automobile manufacturing in the city.
-Auto industry accounted for 59% of the city's industrial output.
 China's first self-made sedan and truck were born in Changchun in 1950s.
 They were made by the nation's first auto producer, the First Automobile Works (FAW).
 At present, FAW is the country's second-largest auto manufacturer.

 Agricultural product processing is well developed in Changchun because of its fertile soil.
 Jilin’s fertile black soil is good for growing crops.
 The city is known as one of the “Golden Corn Belts” world-wide.
 As the largest granary of China, the province's grain-output accounts for 6% of the country's total output, thus providing abundant agricultural resources for the food processing industry in Changchun.
 Every year, the city hosts an international agricultural products and food expo.

 Tourism is an important industry of the service sector, attracting millions of tourists every year.
-Jilin’s tourism earnings ranked the 21st among all cities in China in 2014.
 Changchun is called the “City of Films” and “City of Statues”.
 The Changchun Film Studio was the first film studio to commence filming in China, and was praised as being the cradle of the Chinese film industry.
 A national film festival is held in Changchun every two years.

 Major Industrial Parks / Development Zones